dsccommunity/xWinEventLog/README.md

 #### Unreleased

+* THIS MODULE HAS BEEN DEPRECATED.
+It will no longer be released.
+  Please use the "WinEventLog" resource in ComputerManagementDsc instead.
 * Update appveyor.yml to use the default template.
 * Added default template files .codecov.yml, .gitattributes, and .gitignore, and .vscode folder.